On this page

 #- Application acknowledgement (via ImmiAccount).

-- Provide biometrics at an Australian Biometrics Collection Centre, if applicable.
+- Provide biometrics at an Australian Biometrics Collection Centre if required.

-- If approved, receive the visa grant notice and check the validity period.
+- Receive the visa grant notice and check the validity period.

 Verification

-#This guide is based on official Home Affairs instructions for Form 1229 and is updated with changes in form editions or filing rules.
-Always confirm current requirements on the official Home Affairs website.
+#This guide is based on official Home Affairs instructions for Form 1229 and is updated with any changes in form editions or filing procedures.
+Always check the official Home Affairs website for the latest requirements.

 FAQs